Are individuals with cerebral palsy more likely to experience hearing loss?

-While many individuals with cerebral palsy experience hearing loss, the two conditions are not directly related to one another.
+About 12% of individuals with cerebral palsy experience hearing impairments, according to the American Academy of Neurology.
+However, the two conditions are not directly related to one another.

-Types of Hearing Loss in Cerebral Palsy Patients
+Types of Hearing Loss That Can Occur in Individuals with Cerebral Palsy

 Generally, individuals with cerebral palsy experience 1 of 3 types of hearing loss: conductive, sensorineural, or mixed.
-They vary in causes, symptoms, and prognosis, so it’s essential to understand the differences between them.
+Because they vary in causes, symptoms, and prognosis, it’s essential to understand the differences between them to get the right treatment.

 Below, we’ll go over the main distinctions between the 3 types of hearing loss and how to manage them.